yds12/tarsila/issues.md

 6. Need some way of controlling the repetition of keydown time [DONE]
 7. Eraser: group edits while mouse is pressed, end edit when mouse released [ENH][DONE]
 8. Eraser: similar issue as with brush, non-contiguous strokes [DONE]
-9. When ending a line outside of canvas, cannot undo
+9. When ending a line outside of canvas, cannot undo [DONE]
 10. Sometimes when leaving the canvas, tool is not released and continue drawing [DONE]
 11. Improve the visibility of the tool cursors (e.g. on black) [ENH][DONE]
 12. Data about tools is too spread around: Tool enum, data about icons, etc.